swiftmailer/swiftmailer/docs/book/en/08-Sending-Messages.markdown

 `false`.
 If you set two `To:` recipients and three `Bcc:` recipients in the message and all of the recipients are delivered to successfully then the value 5 will be returned.

-`batchSend()` returns a number just like
-`send()`, except that it does not include all of the `To:` recipients in the Headers.
-Each recipient is sent a unique copy of the message with only their address in the headers.
-This is advised for newsletter systems.

     [php]
     require_once 'lib/swift_required.php';